ernestkck/simple-api/README.md

 ## Deployment

-The API was deployed on AWS using Elastic Beanstalk and S3.
+The API was deployed on AWS using Elastic Beanstalk, EC2 and S3.